Subaru-PFS/drp_fstar_photo/doc/catalog.md

 Versions
 --------------------------------------------------

-* 2.X: used in - Apr.
+* 2.0: used in - Jul.
 2023 comissionning runs

+ - The F-star candidates are selected from a crossmatch of PanStarrs1(PS1) DR2 and Gaia DR3.
+ - The SDSS/SEGUE catalog is used to train the Logistic Regression model to identify likely F-type stars based on the extinction-corrected PS1 $g-r$ and $i-z$ colors.
+ - The trained model is then applied to calculate the probability of being an F-type star for each star in the crossmatched catalog.

-* 3.2: used in Jul.
-2023 commissionong run
+* 3.2: partly used in Jul.
+2023 commissionong run (see below for details)

+ - The F-star candidates are selected from a crossmatch of PanStarrs1(PS1) DR2 and Gaia DR3.
+ - The observed PS1 $griz$ fluxes are fitted by the SED models implemented in the brutus code.
+ - The probability of being an F-type star is calculated from the posterior probability distrion of effective temperature for each star.

 Catalog description
 ---------------------------------------------------

-The catalog of flux standard stars for PFS contains stellar temperature estimates for 0.2 billion stars selected from the cross-matched catalog of PanSTARRS1 DR2 and Gaia DR3.
+The catalog of flux standard stars for PFS contains the estimates of effective temperature for $\sim 10^8$ stars selected from a cross-matched catalog of PanSTARRS1 DR2 and Gaia DR3.

-The probability of being an F-type star is calculated primarily based on PanSTARRS1 griz photometry to cover most of the stars down to g~20.
+The probability of being an F-type star is calculated primarily based on PanSTARRS1 griz(y) photometry for stars down to $g~20$.

 Flux standard stars for PFS
 --------------------------------------------------
-The photometric selection is made to satisfy following requirements.
+The selection of flux standard stars is made to satisfy following requirements.

-* Stars should have photometric estimates of effective temperatures and surface gravity compatible with F-type main sequence stars.
-F-type stars are an ideal flux standards because the continuum level is less affected by absorption lines than other spectral types.
+* Stars should have photometric estimates of effective temperatures compatible with F-type stars $ 6000<T_{eff}<7500 $ K. F-type stars are an ideal flux standard because the continuum level is less affected by absorption lines than other spectral types.
-* The stars should be brighter than g~20 so that a sufficient signal-to-noise is reached within a single exposure (15 miniutes) taken with the low-resolution mode.
+* The stars should be brighter than $g\sim 20$ so that a sufficient signal-to-noise is reached within a single exposure (15 miniutes) taken with the low-resolution mode.
 * The stars should be sufficiently numerous and homogeneously distributed on the sky to evaluate the throughput variation accros the PFS field-of-view.